Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Poppi encouraged, "Do not feel down, Masterpon.
 We will find Dadapon someday.
 Though no evidence for this hypothesis."

-Muimui continued, "Anyway, Muimui apologize for interrupting your trip when you just arrived in city. _Friend of Muimui_, run an inn just up ahead. _Place with_ famous hot springs. _If you like, Muimui can try to get you discount!_"
+Muimui continued, "Anyway, Muimui apologize for interrupting your trip when you just arrived in city. _Friend of Muimui_- run an inn just up ahead. _Place with_ famous hot springs. _If you like, Muimui can try to get you discount!_"

 "**Muimui is best friend!**" So fast Tora bit the bait already.
 As they were leaving, the Nopon that watched them earlier were watching them leave.
 This time, no one noticed.

 ---

-At the female onsen{{footnote: 'hot spring' in Japanese}}, there was two nopon beside each other.
+At the female onsen{{footnote: 'hot spring' in Japanese}}, there was two nopon lying in the water beside each other.
 At the far side of the spring, Poppi was bathing with Nia.
 Nia felt her bones softened, "_Ahhhhhhh, that feels good._"

 Poppi enjoyed it too, "Such wondrous bliss...
 Makes aching of journey melt away."{{footnote: Can a metallic 'junk' enjoy hot spring?}}